mansim07/dataplex-labs/lab4-data-products/README.md

 ### 1.6.
 Documentation
 None

-## 2. About
+## 2. Labs

+## # 2.1.
+Building Customer Domain Data Products

-## Task 1: Use Dataproc template to move the data from raw/curated zone to refine zone in BQ
+Use Dataproc template to move the data from raw/curated zone to refine zone in BQ

 ### **Sub Task 1: Move the Customer Data**